The Brownian Web as a random $\mathbb R$-tree: Preliminaries

 \begin{remark} The first condition guarantees that geodesics are $\vee$-shaped and that the ``time'' coordinate moves at unit speed.
-The second condition enforces the statement that ``characteristics cannot cross''.
+Together with the first, the second condition enforces the statement that ``characteristics cannot cross''.
 They are still allowed (and forced, in our case) to coalesce but their spatial order must be preserved.
-The last requirement says that the map $M$ is sufficiently spread so that the vicinity of any point contains a backward characteristic one can follow.
-We do not impose the map $M$ to be surjective since this is not true for the type of discrete approximation we want to consider.
-Clearly, the choice of $1$ is completely arbitrary. \end{remark}
+The last requirement says that the tree is oriented and has a direction which corresponds to the direction of time, i.e. the characteristics move indeed backward in time. \end{remark}